gstanden/orabuntu-lxc/README.md

 ```
 That's it!
 Orabuntu-LXC takes care of all the rest of the work!

 Orabuntu-LXC is powerful infrastructure deployment software.
-Highly-flexible, it can build networks of physical hosts connected over GRE tunnels, LXC and Docker containers on those physical hosts, as well as VMs on the physical hosts, and even Docker and LXC containers in the VM's on the physical hosts, all FULLY-NETWORKED right out of the box over the included OpenvSwitch software defined network (SDN) in just minutes fully-automated.
+Highly-flexible, it can span your container and VM networks across multiple physical hosts connected over GRE tunnels, running LXC and Docker containers on the physical hosts, as well as VMs on the physical hosts, and even Docker and LXC containers in the VM's on the physical hosts, all FULLY-NETWORKED right out of the box over the included OpenvSwitch software defined network (SDN) in just minutes fully-automated.

 On RedHat-based Linuxes, Orabuntu-LXC builds your choice (version is configurable in anylinux-services.sh) of LXC and OpenvSwitch version from source code as RPM packages and installs them.